graphile/crystal/docs/library.md

 - **`options`**: An object containing other miscellaneous options.
 Options could be:
   - `classicIds`: Enables classic ids for Relay 1 support.
 Instead of using the field name `__id` for globally unique ids, PostGraphQL will instead use the field name `id` for its globally unique ids.
 This means that table `id` columns will also get renamed to `rowId`.
   - `dynamicJson`: Setting this to `true` enables dynamic JSON which will allow you to use any JSON as input and get any arbitrary JSON as output.
 By default JSON types are just a JSON string.
+  - `disableDefaultMutations`: Setting this to `true` will prevent the creation of the default mutation types & fields.
+Database mutation will only be possible through Postgres functions.
   - `graphiql`: Set this to `true` to enable the GraphiQL interface.
   - `graphqlRoute`: The endpoint the GraphQL executer will listen on.
 Defaults to `/graphql`.
   - `graphiqlRoute`: The endpoint the GraphiQL query interface will listen on (**NOTE:** GraphiQL will not be enabled unless the `graphiql` option is set to `true`).
 Defaults to `/graphiql`.